gohugoio/hugo/content/en/news/0.43-relnotes/index.md

 ```

 To me, the above is beautiful in its speed and simplicity.
 It could be printed on a t-shirt.
 I wrote in the [Hugo Birthday Post](https://gohugo.io/news/lets-celebrate-hugos-5th-birthday/) some days ago about the value of a single binary with native and fast implementations.
 I should have added _simplicity_ as a keyword.
 There seem to be a misconception that all of this needs to be hard and painful.

+New functions to create `Resource` objects:

+* `resources.Get`
+* `resources.FromString`: Create a Resource from a string.

+New `Resource` transformation funcs:

+* `resources.ToCSS`: Compile `SCSS` or `SASS` into `CSS`.
+* `resources.PostCSS`: Process your CSS with PostCSS.
+Config file support (project or theme or passed as an option).
+* `resources.Minify`: Currently supports `css`, `js`, `json`, `html`, `svg`, `xml`.
+* `resources.Fingerprint`: Creates a fingerprinted version of the given Resource with Subresource Integrity.
+* `resources.Concat`: Concatenates a list of Resource objects.
+Think of this as a poor man's bundler.
+* `resources.ExecuteAsTemplate`: Parses and executes the given Resource and data context (e.g. .Site) as a Go template.

+I, [@bep](https://github.com/bep), implemented this in [dea71670](https://github.com/gohugoio/hugo/commit/dea71670c059ab4d5a42bd22503f18c087dd22d4).
+We will work hard to get the documentation up to date, but follow the links above for details, and also see this [demo project](https://github.com/bep/hugo-sass-test).

 This release represents **35 contributions by 7 contributors** to the main Hugo code base.
 [@bep](https://github.com/bep) leads the Hugo development with a significant amount of contributions, but also a big shoutout to [@anthonyfok](https://github.com/anthonyfok), [@openscript](https://github.com/openscript), and [@caarlos0](https://github.com/caarlos0) for their ongoing contributions.